SkylineCommunications/dataminer-docs/tutorials/Analytics_Tutorials/Anomaly_Detection_Tutorial.md

 the bitrate parameter from Step 1.1.
 The jumps between different encoding bitrates might be expected, depending on the stream that gets encoded at that time.
-However, we might want to get notified if the bitrate starts fluctuating a lot on a certain stream (e.g. because it is being encoded using a variable bit rate scheme instead of an constant bit rate scheme).
+However, we might want to get notified if the bitrate starts fluctuating a lot on a certain stream (e.g. because it is being encoded using a variable bit rate scheme instead of a constant bit rate scheme).
 We can do that by turning on alarming only for *variance changes*, as follows.

 ### [DataMiner 10.3.12 or higher](#tab/variance-change-new-version)